AREAS OF CONCENTRATION

 - Represented Hitachi Metals (formerly NEOMAX/Sumitomo Special Metals) in an ITC Section 337 proceeding, securing a general exclusion order; he also successfully defended a collateral challenge to the ITC order, and through a series of law suits, established a unique licensing network.

 - Represented Nidec Corporation in patent infringement litigation (E.D.
 Tex.) involving spindle motors; the case resolved by a favorable settlement.

 - Represented a major Japanese firm in domestic and international arbitrations involving licensing and construction contracts in the power industry.

-- Represented NEC Corporation in a lawsuit asserting a violation of NEC's due process rights in a Commerce Department antidumping investigation; represented NEC in several matters relating to an antidumping order involving televisions, resulting in a multi-million dollar refund of customs duties; represented NEC's interests in the AMD v.
-Intel lawsuit.
+- Represented NEC Corporation in a lawsuit asserting a violation of NEC's due process rights in a Commerce Department antidumping investigation; represented NEC in several matters relating to an antidumping order involving televisions, resulting in a multi-million dollar refund of duties; represented NEC's interests in the AMD v.
+Intel antitrust lawsuit.

-- Advised major Asian company in connection with the termination of a license agreement; the matter was resolved without litigation through a unique "technology audit."
+- Advised a major Asian company in connection with the termination of a license agreement; the matter was resolved without litigation through a unique "technology audit."

 - Represented Carnival Corporation in a decade-long dispute with the U.S. Government over harbor maintenance fees assessed on cruise lines.

 Mr. Parker is a past president of the ITC Trial Lawyers Association, and he served as counsel to the chairman of the ITC from 1988-1991.
 He has lectured on legal matters in the United States, Europe, Asia, Australia, and New Zealand, and has taught as an adjunct lecturer at Johns Hopkins University and the George Mason University Law School.